 F1GMAT: HHL MBA has put emphasis on balancing theory with practical experience in its curriculum.
 Tell us how the curriculum is designed to help MBA Students.

-Margarita Setska(HHL Full-time MBA): At HHL we try to structure our program in the way that would best prepare our MBA students to the real world practices.
+Raluca Modoiu(HHL Full-time MBA): At HHL we try to structure our program in the way that would best prepare our MBA students to the real world practices.
 Because our class is very diverse and not all students have the same background and practical experience, our practice-oriented courses and projects allow them to apply their knowledge to real business scenarios even before they leave HHL and thus prepare them for their professional career after the studies.
-This includes company visits as part of some course programs where students get a chance to analyze real cases using the skills and knowledge acquired during the course.
+This includes company visits as part of some program where students get a chance to analyze real cases using the skills and knowledge acquired during the course.

-Another special feature of the MBA curriculum is a practical project offered as one of the electives and run together with one of the chosen partners in the industry.
-During the course, students are engaged in the development and implementation of a company project having to solve the real problems the company faces.
+Another special feature of the MBA curriculum is a practical consulting project offered as one of the electives and run together with one of the chosen partners in the industry.
+During the student-consulting project, students are engaged in the development and implementation of a company project solving real problems.

 It is also worth mentioning that HHL is deeply intertwined with the private sector and invites business leaders from various industries to seminars, workshops and other events that give our students the opportunity to discuss their ideas and receive feedback from successful managers with large and diverse experience.
-These seminars and events lay the foundation of the students’ future business network as an integral part of their professional life.
+These seminars and events lay the foundation of the students’ future business network.

 F1GMAT: What is the biggest misconception about HHL Full-time MBA program?